Twins vs. Brewers Player Props Betting Odds

-Player prop betting options for Christian Yelich, Carlos Correa and others are available in the Milwaukee Brewers-Minnesota Twins matchup at American Family Field on Tuesday, starting at 8:10 PM ET.
+Player prop bet odds for Christian Yelich, Carlos Correa and others are available when the Milwaukee Brewers host the Minnesota Twins at American Family Field on Wednesday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!